jas0n1ee/learnyounode-js/README.md

-For someone who has zero javascript knowledge
+For someone who has javascript foundation
+If you dont have, see branch javascript
 Install Node from [nodejs.org](https://nodejs.org/en/)
-run `sudo npm install -g javascripting`
+run `sudo npm install -g learnyounode`
 then
-run `javascripting`
+run `learnyounode`
 Hereby update some sample code for quick reference later

+Also checkout other nps learning modules like
+`npm install -g git-it`
+...

+All resource comes from [nodeschool.io](http://nodeschool.io/)